Print On Demand Fulfillment

 Submitting orders to multiple printers or vendors (splitting needed)

 Shopify and BigCommerce have different instructions for splitting orders.
 See the linked guides for more information.
 All other integrations split using the instructions below.
 For detailed instructions on splitting orders, read the How to Split Orders guide.

 Orders that need to be sent to different printers and/or vendors, will be split based on the location field in the item details.

-In the box underneath Split Order, you will need to put in this exact line of text, replacing XXX with your printer name as it is set in the location field on your items:
+In the box underneath Split Order, put in this exact line of text, replacing XXX with your printer name as it is set in the location field on your items: